the boy who went fishing and never came home

 Patience

-And after about a year and a half… it happened…
+And after about a year… it happened…

 Beavis chose me—